CMB2/CMB2/readme.txt

 * Think we have a release that is mostly working.
 We'll say the initial release :)

 == Upgrade Notice ==

+### 2.2.6.1

+#### Enhancements
+* Merge in the [CMB2 RGBa Colorpicker](https://github.com/JayWood/CMB2_RGBa_Picker) field type functionality to the CMB2 colopicker field type.
+Adds the ability to add an alpha (transparency) slider to the colorpicker by adding the `'alpha'` option [to the field options array](https://github.com/CMB2/CMB2/blob/6fce2e7ba8f41345a23bc2064e30433bdb11c16c/example-functions.php#L263-L265).
+Thank you to [JayWood](https://github.com/JayWood) for his work on his custom field type.

+#### Bug Fixes

+* Fix issue (introduced in 2.2.6) with complex fields set as repeatable not being able to save additional fields.
+Fixes [#1054](https://github.com/CMB2/CMB2/issues/1054).

 ### 2.2.6